-Staph infections often start out as small red bumps that can quickly turn into deep, painful abscesses. ...
+MRSA infections start out as small red bumps that can quickly turn into deep, painful abscesses. ...

-There are different varieties of Staphylococcus aureus bacteria, commonly called "staph."
+Different varieties of Staphylococcus aureus bacteria, commonly called "staph," exist.
 Staph bacteria are normally found on the skin or in the nose of about one-third of the population.
 The bacteria are generally harmless unless they enter the body through a cut or other wound, and even then they usually cause only minor skin problems in healthy people.

-According to the Centers for Disease Control and Prevention, about 1 percent of the population carries the type of staph bacteria known as MRSA.
+According to the Centers for Disease Control and Prevention, less than 2 percent of the population carries the type of staph bacteria known as MRSA.

 Because hospital and community strains of MRSA generally occur in different settings, the risk factors for the two strains differ.

 Risk factors for CA-MRSA